eschares/eschares.github.io.2/index.md

 # About Me
 I am the Engineering & Collection Analysis Librarian at Iowa State University in Ames, IA.

-In this role, I am subject specialist / liaison to two engineering departments on campus and also conduct bibliometric analysis of our collection and publication patterns on campus.
+In this role, I am subject specialist / liaison to two engineering departments on campus, providing research help and instruction.

+I also help evaluate and support Iowa State's growing number of [Open Access agreements](https://open.lib.iastate.edu/open-access/agreements) with publishers, conducting scientometric analyses of our outputs and monitoring publication patterns across campus.
+I use Web of Science, Dimensions, Altmetrics, Open Refine, Unsub, Python, pandas, R, and LaTeX.

-I created [Unsub Extender](https://unsubextender.lib.iastate.edu/), a free Python-based web app to help libraries better analyze and understand their Unsub data.
+I created and launched [Unsub Extender](https://unsubextender.lib.iastate.edu/), a free Python-based web app to help libraries better analyze and understand their Unsub data.

 I hold a BS in Electrical Engineering from Iowa State, and an MLIS from Rutgers University.
 Prior to my current role at Iowa State, I worked as an engineer at Intel on NAND flash memory for 10 years.